neo-ai/neo-ai-dlr/doc/install.rst

 By default, DLR will be built with CPU support only.
 To enable support for NVIDIA GPUs, enable CUDA, CUDNN, and TensorRT by calling CMake with these extra options.

-If you have a system install of TensorRT via Deb or RPM package, or if you are on a Jetson device, use `-DUSE_TENSORRT=ON`.
+If you have a system install of TensorRT via Deb or RPM package, or if you are on a Jetson device, use :bash:`-DUSE_TENSORRT=ON`.

 .. code-block:: bash

   cmake .. -DUSE_CUDA=ON -DUSE_CUDNN=ON -DUSE_TENSORRT=ON
   make -j4

-If you do not have a system install of TensorRT and have downloaded it via tar file or zip, provide the path to the extracted TensorRT directory via `-DUSE_TENSORRT=/path/to/TensorRT/`.
+If you do not have a system install of TensorRT and have downloaded it via tar file or zip, provide the path to the extracted TensorRT directory via :bash:`-DUSE_TENSORRT=/path/to/TensorRT/`.

 .. code-block:: bash